sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 The end-to-end [integration test][44] verifies the correct functionality of the banking client, for the entire lifecycle.
 Note that this version of the test has hard-coded account numbers from our [test data set][40].
-A better implementation would be using an external data file.
+A better implementation would be using a test data file.
 Also note that we are taking advantage of the [programmatic consent approval][45] offered by the Natwest sandbox in lieu of a real customer approval.